-To export the FMU use the OpenModelica command translateModelFMU(ModelName) or build-ModelFMU(ModelName) https://build.openmodelica.org/Documentation/OpenModelica.Scripting. buildModelFMU.html>'\ from command line interface, OMShell, OMNotebook or MDT.
+To export the FMU use the OpenModelica command translateModelFMU(ModelName) or build-ModelFMU(ModelName) https://build.openmodelica.org/Documentation/OpenModelica.Scripting. buildModelFMU.html>' from command line interface, OMShell, OMNotebook or MDT.
 The export FMU command is also integrated with OMEdit.
-Select File > Export > FMU the FMU package is generated in the current directory of omc.
+Select File > Export > FMU.
+Or alternatively, right click a model to obtain the export command.
+The FMU package is generated in the current directory of omc.
+The location of the generated FMU is indicated in the Messages Browser.
 You can use the cd() command to see the current location.
-You can set which version of FMI to export through OMEdit settings, see section FMI.
+You can set which version of FMI to export through OMEdit settings, see section FMI Options.